DaemonicLabs/Voodoo/docs/server/README.md

 ## Requirements

-assuming you have a `.lock.json` file ready to use from [Build](../building)
+assuming you have a `.lock.hjson` file ready to use from [Build](../building)

 ## Packing the Server